 project you created your Dataproc Metastore service in.

 SERVICE with the Dataproc Metastore

-Follow the API instructions to create a cluster by using the APIs Explorer.
+Follow the API instructions to create a cluster by using the API Explorer.

-After you create a service, you can also choose to attach a self-managed Apache Hive, Apache Spark, or Presto cluster that uses the service as its Hive metastore by setting the following in the client config:
+After you create a service, you can attach a self-managed Apache Hive, Apache Spark, or Presto cluster that uses the service as its Hive metastore by setting the following in the client config:

 Replace the following:

 ENDPOINT_URI: The Hive metastore endpoint URI used to access the metastore service.